 Article XIV: Amendments

-·The EC shall propose the AGM for consideration for the amendments to the By-laws in writing.
+·The EC shall propose at the AGM for consideration of amendments to

 at least fifteen (15) business days prior to the date of the AGM.

 made by the majority vote (51%) of the members present at the AGM.

-- A revised amendment shall become effective following the AGM.
+·A revised amendment shall become effective following the AGM.

 Article XV: Conflicts of Interests